glowkeeper/P3D/docs/trigonometry.md

 # Trigonometry

-Trigonometry is the mathematics of triangles, and it forms the mathematical basis of many behaviours of objects, including the description of shapes, motion, angular velocity, rotations and transformations.
+Trigonometry is the mathematics of triangles.
+It forms the mathematical basis of many behaviours of objects, including the description of shapes, motion, angular velocity, rotations and transformations; hence, a basic understanding of trigonometry is essential if you want to work with circles, arcs, or lines and figure out the relationship between objects in a 3D spac, perhaps calculating the distances between them.
 At the heart of trigonometry are angles.

 ## Angles

-An angle is formed by the space between two intersecting lines, or planes, that join at a point.
+An angle is formed by the space between two intersecting lines that join at a point.

 ![angle](./images/angle.png)